fhamborg/NewsMTSC/README.md

 **Install pytorch:**

-Choose either of the following (go with the second if you don't know what CUDA is).
+Choose either of the following.
 Either use this command if your GPU supports CUDA:
 ```bash
 conda install --yes pytorch torchvision cudatoolkit=10.1 -c pytorch
 ```